Overview of creating a pull request for a RAPIDS project.

 The description should also detail the implementations, challenges, and solutions so reviewers can understand the approach.
 Liberally reference related pull requests or related issues, especially if this pull request may affect them.

-The description should NOT reword the issue description.
+The description should provide any context not found in the issue description.

-All comments and reviews to pull requests must follow the Code of Conduct
+All pull request comments and reviews must follow the Code of Conduct

-Once the pull request is ready, update the title to start with
+Once the pull request is ready, open the draft and reviewers will be requested automatically.